ethhub-io/ethhub/docs/ethereum-roadmap/layer-2-scaling/plasma.md

 ![](https://i.imgur.com/NbvA4eM.jpg)

 ## Plasma: Pros and Cons
-Undoubtely, plasma is a good solution for scalability issues but Plasma does have some drawbacks.
+Undoubtedly, plasma is a good solution for scalability issues but Plasma does have some drawbacks.
 Each new plasma iteration reveals a new research problem that needs to be addressed, leading to multiple Plasma variants that navigate deployment trade-offs in different ways.
 We will compare these different variants in detail below but let's first compare the pros and cons of plasma and it's variants.

 | Pros | Cons |
 | :--- | :--- |